ZedThree/HPCAcademyFortran/Fortran.md

 - May also refer to them both as _functions_ -- will make it clear when I mean `function`s in particular

+## Benefits of procedures

+- Testing
+    - Can test individual parts of the code in isolation
+- Reuse
+    - Same function can be used in different contexts
+    - Can even build up a _library_ of functions
+- Maintainability
+    - Code can be easier to understand
+    - Can fix implementation without touching rest of code
+- Abstraction
+    - Can now think of chunk of code as a thing itself
+    - Good names help here!
+- Encapsulation
+    - Hide internal details from other parts of the `program`
+    - Program against the _interface_

 ## Functions

 - Takes arguments and returns a single result (may be array)
 - Always returns a value
 - Intrinsic functions, e.g. `sin(x)`, `sqrt(x)`